Introducing the Lebanese Legal System and Research

 The President is the head of the State.
 He presides over the high council for national defense and is the ultimate commander of the armed forces.
 The President is immune from prosecution except if he commits “high treason or violates the Constitution.”

-Under the Constitution the President must be assisted by the ministers in the discharge of official duties.[16]
+Under the Constitution, the President must be assisted by the ministers in the discharge of official duties.[11]
 The President appoints the Prime Minister after a mandatory parliamentary consultation.
 He presides over cabinet meetings and makes appointments to public office.
 The President negotiates international treaties and proposes new legislation.

 5.2.
 The Prime Minister

 The PM is appointed by the President in consultation with the Parliament.
-Each act of the President must be approved by the PM except for the decree appointing the PM and the decree accepting resignation of the government.
-Although the President may negotiate and ratify international treaties the signature of the Prime Minister is required.
+Each act of the President must be approved by the PM, except for the decree appointing the PM and the decree accepting the resignation of the government.
+Although the President may negotiate and ratify international treaties, the signature of the Prime Minister is required.
 The Prime Minister is the deputy commander of the High Council of National Defense.
 The PM and the President appoint jointly the ministers.
 The PM sets the Cabinet’s policies and strategies and presents them to Parliament, convenes the Cabinet, sets its agenda, and coordinates the work of various ministries.

 5.3.
 The Council of Ministers, or the Cabinet